 - Parmesan cheese: Sometimes added for extra flavor.

-- Nutmeg: A pinch can be included for a hint of warmth and depth.
+- Nutmeg: A pinch can be included to give a hint of warmth and depth.

 Some recipes might also include herbs or other seasonings to enhance the flavor profile of the gnocchi.